github-aws-runners/terraform-aws-github-runner/tests/ministack/smoke/README.md

 register its slug in the CLI, then configure the scale-set fixture to select that provider's scale-set capability.
 The provider-neutral controller, MockServer, checklist, and cleanup flow stays shared.

+The `run-scale-set-smoke.py` entry point follows the webhook runner's context
+lifecycle: it passes `--keep-deployment` into `ScaleSetSmokeContext`, initializes the checklist, records failures, and always runs cleanup and writes the final checklist status.